awsdocs/amazon-ec2-user-guide-windows/doc_source/connecting_to_windows_instance.md

 ## Prerequisites<a name="rdp-prereqs"></a>
 + **Install an RDP client**
   + \[Windows\] Windows includes an RDP client by default\.
 To verify, type mstsc at a Command Prompt window\.
-If your computer doesn't recognize this command, see the [Windows home page](http://windows.microsoft.com) and search for the download for Remote Desktop Connection\.
+If your computer doesn't recognize this command, see the [Windows home page](https://windows.microsoft.com) and search for the download for the Microsoft Remote Desktop app\.
-  + \[Mac OS X\] Use the Microsoft Remote Desktop app from the Apple App Store\.
+  + \[Mac OS X\] Download the Microsoft Remote Desktop app from the Mac App Store\.
   + \[Linux\] Use [rdesktop](http://www.rdesktop.org/)\.
 + **Get the ID of the instance**